Genesis 1: A Commentary

 (1:28) “God blessed them; and God said to them, ‘Be fruitful and multiply, and fill the earth, and subdue it; and rule over the fish of the sea and over the birds of the sky and over every living thing that moves on the earth.’”

 Which understanding better fits the context of Genesis 1:28?
 Since this is before the Fall, loving leadership is surely in view.
 The first humans were told to rule and reign over creation—not to exploit creation.
-As image-bearers of God, we are to care for God’s creation in the same way that he created it, knowing that we are stewards of the planet.
+As image-bearers of God, we are to care for God’s creation in the same way that he created it, knowing that we are stewards of his creation.

 God himself not only cared for the people of Ninevah, but also for their “many animals” (Jon.
 4:11).
 Solomon writes, “A righteous man cares for the needs of his animal” (Prov.
 12:10).
 And finally, at the end of human history, one criterion of judgment will be how people treated the Earth.
 John writes, “The time came for the dead to be judged… to destroy those who destroy the earth” (Rev. 11:18).